maharmstone/btrfs/README.md

 The driver assumes that all filenames are encoded in UTF-8.
 This should be the default on most setups nowadays - if you're not using UTF-8, it's probably worth looking into converting your files.

+* <a name="secureboot"></a>How do I get this working with Secure Boot turned on?

+For the very latest versions of Windows 10, Microsoft introduced more onerous requirements for signing, which seemingly aren't available for open-source drivers.

+To work around this, go to `HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Control\CI\Policy` in Regedit, create a new DWORD value called `UpgradedSystem` and set to 1, and reboot.

+Or you could always just turn off Secure Boot in your BIOS settings.

 * The root of the drive isn't case-sensitive in LXSS